dario-vega/timesten-operator-k8s-livelab/install-operator/install-operator.md

 ## Task 4: Install the operator

 The TimesTen Operator requires a Kubernetes service account in order to run properly.
-T his service account requires permissions and privileges in your namespace.
+This service account requires permissions and privileges in your namespace.
 These permissions and privileges are granted through a role.
 The role is assigned to the service account through a role binding.
 In addition, the TimesTen Operator provides TimesTen CRDs.

-1. In Cloud Shell, change to the kube_files/deploy directory.:
+1. In Cloud Shell, change to the `kube_files/deploy` directory.:

     ```
     <copy>